Clematis armandii is a beautiful vine with evergreen leafage and early, fragrant blooming.

 All there is to know about Clematis armandii

 Clematis armandii lavishes us with superb evergreen leafage, thick and at the same time shiny leaves.
-Its early blooming starts at the end of winter and lets us sample cute white flowers with a vanilla-like fragrance which are very ornamental.
+Its early blooming starts at the end of winter.
+This particular species is among the rare fragrant clematis, with each cute white flower releasing a vanilla-like fragrance.
+Very ornamental for both senses, sight and smell!

 Clematis armandii is native to China.